raydatme/deploy-api/README.md

     - For Mac users, if you have no previous Docker Toolbox installation, you can install Docker Desktop for Mac.
 If you already have a Docker Toolbox installation, please read [this](https://docs.docker.com/docker-for-mac/docker-toolbox/) before installing.
  - AWS Account

-1. Write a Dockerfile for a simple Flask API
-2. Build and test the container locally
-3. Create an EKS cluster
-4. Store a secret using AWS Parameter Store
-5. Create a CodePipeline pipeline triggered by GitHub checkins
-6. Create a CodeBuild stage which will build, test, and deploy your code
+## Description
+Dockerfile for simple Flask Api.
+Uses an EKS cluster, stores `JWT_SECRET` in AWS Parameter Store, and employs a CodePipeline triggered by GitHub commits.
+Codebuild stage builds, tests, and deploys code.